News of the World (Canada Edition) Liberals Bet on Gaslighting, Vibes, and Friendship Bracelets

 “Like taking money from taxpayers’ children and giving them gifts?” inquired MP Anthony Housefather.

-“Yes, said Trudeau, now standing next to Freeland.
-“For example, if the Conservatives complain about this gift, we will say they don’t understand that getting money helps the economy.”
+“Yes,” said Trudeau, now standing next to Freeland.
+“For example, if the Conservatives complain about this gift, we will say they don’t understand that getting money helps the economy.
+They will never understand that it’s their own money.”

 Blair paused and continued, “We should make these ‘You can do anything you want, and we never arrest you’ cards for demonstrators.
 And then call people racist when they object.”